Abrhm277/FIPS_203/README.md

 The program will process all test blocks sequentially and verify both encapsulation and decapsulation results.

-Below is an example main implementation used to run the ML-KEM KAT tests:
+Below is an example main implementation used to run the ML-KEM KAT tests.
+You only need to insert this code into `main.c`, making slight modifications:

 ```
 void hex_to_bytes(const char *hex, uint8_t *out, size_t len)